Report from the WORLD

 of local economies, food sovereignty and cultural diversity.

-system (like a "Tobin Tax" on international financial
+taxation system (like a "Tobin Tax" on international

-transactions, and on corporate benefits ...) that will contribute
+financial transactions, and on corporate benefits ...) that

 5. The GATS negotiations inside the WTO present a threat